 - What will be this year's State Transit Assistance program allocation?

 The STA program is the one dedicated source of state funding for transit that can be used for operations or capital purposes.
 It is derived from the sales tax on diesel fuel.
 After the passage of a fiscal year’s state budget, the State Controller estimates the upcoming statewide allocation.
 See the latest estimate from the Controller.

 - How do I propose a legislative bill idea for the Association to consider sponsoring?

 Every summer the Association’s Advocacy team solicits ideas from members for possible incorporation in the upcoming State Legislative Program.
 The Executive Committee reviews and adopts the program every November.

 - Is the California Transit Association part of Caltrans?

 No. “Caltrans” is a common nickname for the California Department of Transportation.
 Unlike Caltrans, the California Transit Association is not a state government agency.
 We are a non-profit, member-funded, member-governed trade association.
 We don’t operate any transit services, but we deliver legislative advocacy, educational and professional development services to those that do.

 - Are all transit agencies members of the Association, or just the big-city ones?

 All of the largest urban transit operators are members of the Association, but so are dozens of suburban and rural agencies throughout the state.
-Our members also include commuter rail agencies, transit support groups and government agencies.
-In addition, dozens of transit-related private sector businesses – including manufacturers, suppliers, engineers and consultants – around the world are members of the Association.
+Our members also include passenger rail and ferry operators, transit support groups and government agencies.
+In addition, dozens of transit-related private sector businesses from around the world – including manufacturers, suppliers, engineers and consultants – are members of the Association.